 The first act, and the beginning of the second act, have built up to the ordeal with characterization and the transformation of the hero through their overcoming tests and trials.
 This growth—both internal and external—has all occurred to set the hero up to handle this major ordeal.

-As the ordeal commences, the hero is typically faced with fresh challenges to make the ordeal even more difficult than they previously conceived.
+As this stage commences, the hero is typically faced with fresh challenges to make the ordeal even more difficult than they previously conceived.
 This may include additional setbacks for the hero, the hero’s realization that they were misinformed about the gravity of the situation, or additional conflicts that make the ordeal seem insurmountable.

 This is the rock-bottom moment for the hero, where they lose hope, courage, and faith.
 At this point, even though the hero has already crossed the threshold, this part of the story shows how the hero has changed in such a way that they can never return to their original self: even if they return to the ordinary world, they’ll never be the same; their perception of the world has been modified forever.